mudithsilva/SwiftySideMenu/README.md

 ## Installation

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate SwiftySideMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'